ankorstore/yokai/worker/README.md

 }
 ```

-This probe is successful if all the executions status of the [WorkerPool](pool.go) are not in `error`.
+This probe is successful if all the executions statuses of the [WorkerPool](pool.go) are healthy.